lucassaid/old-portfolio/data/works/amelie-julieta.en.md

     <source src="/videos/juli-amelie-uploads.mp4" type="video/mp4">
   </video>
 </figure>
-The files that are going to be uploaded to the platform are probably heavy, so I though it was a good idea to keep the state out of the components.
+The files that are going to be uploaded to the platform are probably heavy, so I thought it was a good idea to keep the state out of the components.

-Using Redux Toolkit I was able to mantain the uploads state all over the app, so if you want to go to another page, the files will be still being uploaded.
+Using Redux Toolkit I was able to manitain the upload state all over the app, so if you want to go to another page, the files will still be uploaded.
 You can see the progress in the right drawer, as shown in the video.